PrefectHQ/prefect/docs/orchestration/flow-runs/task-runs.md

 Results from task runs are persisted to the location you've specified in the task's `result` attribute.
 The `Result` type allows you to store task results in many locations on your own infrastrucuture.
 See the [results documentation](/core/concepts/results.md) for more details on configuring results.

-`TaskRunView` provides a `.result` property which will load and cache the return value of your task from the result location.
+`TaskRunView` provides a `get_result` method which will load and cache the return value of your task from the result location.

 ```python
 # Presume we have a flow with the following task